Chicago pledges improvements after scathing police report

 She was pressed to address questions about the fate of the investigation under the Trump administration, and insisted that talks between Chicago and the federal government about police reforms would continue regardless “of who is at the top of the Justice Department.”

 The Justice Department has opened 25 investigations in the last eight years, including into police in Cleveland, Albuquerque and Ferguson, Missouri.
 Many of them have ended with consent decrees, which are submitted in court and commit an agency to major changes.
 Officials have moved quickly to resolve major cases before the end of the administration, reaching a consent decree with Baltimore on Thursday.
-They’ve yet to announce conclusions in a handful of investigations.

 At his confirmation hearing this week, Alabama Sen. Jeff Sessions, who is Trump’s pick for attorney general, expressed ambivalence about the federal review process.
 He said he was concerned that broad investigations of police departments risk smearing an entire agency and harming officer morale.

 Jonathan Smith, a former Justice Department civil rights attorney who oversaw investigations into police forces, said it’s logical for the department to want to conclude the investigation before a new administration comes in, regardless of the party.

 He said he expected a consent decree to be reached given the connection between the violence in Chicago, which has attracted Trump’s attention, and the Police Department’s troubles.

 “Moving forward, people are going to have to do something, and I think they will,” he said.